 - Redness and inflammation around eyelashes.

-The most common giveaway that one may have blepharitis is the presence of a stye (acne) or a series of styes around their eyeballs.
-Since an issue like this is typically caused by some sort of malfunction in the oil glands or hair follicles, the presence of acne along with any logical problems that can result from such an issue can help you to easily diagnose the issue as blepharitis.
+The most common giveaway that one may have blepharitis is the presence of a stye or a series of styes around their eyes.
+Since an issue like this is typically caused by some sort of malfunction in the oil glands or hair follicles, the presence of styes along with any logical problems that can result from such an issue can help you to easily diagnose the issue as blepharitis.

 Where Does Blepharitis Come From?

 Although the end-result of contracting blepharitis is pretty clear and easily described, the origins of the condition itself are not always the same for each person.
-After all, the sufferer needs to be aware of the many different means by which inflammations, infections, and general conditions one can develop blepharitis.
+After all, the sufferer needs to be aware of the many different means by which inflammation, infection, and other conditions can cause blepharitis.
 In many cases though, the cause isn’t as important as the treatment.